Components

 Text

-When each item is a continuation of the introduction, we use
+- When each item is a continuation of the introductory sentence

-- a lowercase initial letter in each item
+- use a lower-case initial letter in each item

-- no full stop or comma at the end of each item
+- do not use a full stop or comma at the end of each item

-- A capital initial letter in the first word, so that each item reads as an independent sentence.
+- Use a capital letter for the first word, so that each item reads as a complete sentence.

-- A full stop at the end of each item, to indicate that the sentence is complete.
+- Use a full stop at the end of each item to indicate that the sentence is complete.